How to deal with negative people at work

 Stay positive

-Make a conscious effort to not let a team member’s negativity chip away at your own positive attitude.
-Exhibit security in your own outlook and beliefs.
+Make a conscious effort not to let a team member’s negativity chip away at your positive attitude.
+Exhibit security in your outlook and beliefs.
 Hang out with other positive people.
-Remember, you are responsible for your own happiness, not the negative person’s unhappiness.
+Remember, you are responsible for your happiness, not the negative person’s unhappiness.

 Dealing with negative people when you are the manager

-But being in charge comes with additional responsibility when dealing with difficult people.
+However, being in charge comes with additional responsibility when dealing with difficult people.
 Smart managers know a bad apple can spoil the bunch.
 Without action, the company risks a negative mindset spreading throughout the workplace.
-Managers also must address the issue to keep it from frustrating positive people.
-Workers depend on their leaders to handle such matters.
-Failure to do so can make you look ineffective.

 Ways for managers to address an employee’s negative attitude include: